ibm-cloud-docs/watsonxdata/conn-to-milvus.md

         Replace `<token>` with the IAM token.
 For information about getting a token, see [Getting IBM Access Management (IAM) token]({{site.data.keyword.ref-con-presto-serv-link}}#get-ibmiam-token).
          {: note}

-1. To make REST API calls using Milvus REST route, see [RESTful API reference](https://milvus.io/api-reference/restful/v2.5.x/About.md).
+1. To connect to Milvus using the REST route and make an API call, run the following command:

-    For example, use the following command to list all the collections:

     ```bash
     curl --request GET \